 - Add a text box to specify or leave an extra comment - When this feature is switched on, you'll be able to add your own text to ask respondents to give more information.

-- Consider adding an open-ended question after the XY Drag and Drop question asking respondents to explain what motivated them to answer the way that they did.
+- Consider adding an open-ended question after this question type asking respondents to explain what motivated them to answer the way they did.
 The XY Drag and Drop question provides quantitative data in terms of the coordinates of where the images were placed and gathering some qualitative data explaining respondents' behavior will help give a richer picture of the topic.